sir-spd/sir-covid-19-andalusia/README.md

-# COVID-19 SIR mathematical model for Spain
+# COVID-19 SIR mathematical model for Andalusia

 SIR mathematical model for infectious diseases optimized for COVID-19 using Spanish Ministry of Health public available data for Andalusia.